Sagaing Region: Economy

 Agriculture is the chief occupation.
 The leading crop is rice, which occupies most of the arable ground.
 Other crops include wheat, sesame, peanut, pulses, cotton, and tobacco.
 The region being next to India, depends on the export import business from India.
 It is the gateway to India for Myanmar.
 Sagaing is Myanmar's leading producer of wheat, contributing more than 80% of the country's total production.
-Forestry is important in the wetter upper regions along the Chindwin River, with teak and other hardwoods extracted.
-As in other parts of the country, reforestation is not effective enough to maintain sustainable forestry.
 Important minerals include gold, coal, salt and small amounts of petroleum.
 Industry includes textiles, copper refining, gold smelting, and a diesel engine plant.
 The Region has many rice mills, edible oil mills, saw mills, cotton mills, and mechanized weaving factories.
 Local industry includes earthen pots, silverware, bronze-wares, iron-wares and lacquerware.

+Forestry is important in the wetter upper regions along the Chindwin River, with teak and other hardwoods extracted.
+As in other parts of the country, reforestation is not effective enough to maintain sustainable forestry.
+Since the 2021 Myanmar coup d'état, illegal logging of teak and tamalan trees has surged in Sagaing Region, predominantly in key contested battlegrounds, including Kani, Yinmabin, Kantbalu, Indaw and Banmauk townships.
+Both the Burmese military and resistance groups have profited from the illegal logging trade.
+Smugglers transport the wood to India in order to circumvent economic sanctions, and use the Myanma Timber Enterprise to license the wood as being sourced from permitted areas.